Check in, Cash out

 Council Tax Reduction

-We estimate that older people on low incomes missed out on over £93m worth of CTR support in 2020-21.
+We estimate that pensioners on low incomes missed out on over £93m worth of CTR support in 2021-22.

-Despite the vast contribution made by unpaid carers to Scotland's economy and society, carers are often at higher risk of poverty.
+Despite the vast contribution made by unpaid carers to Scotland's economy and society, they are often at higher risk of poverty.

 Many over-50s care for friends, family members or neighbours.
 However, they may not see this as providing care, instead viewing it as 'just what they do'.
 We want to help these carers self-identify and take-up the forms of support available for them.